Delta Air Lines Inc. (DAL) Analysis & Forecast for 2021

 Delta Air Lines Inc. (DAL): Who are the competitors?

-The company’s main competitors (and peers) include Alaska Air Group Inc. (ALK) that is trading 126.29% up over the past 12 months and Southwest Airlines Co.
-(LUV) that is 53.21% higher over the same period.
-Hawaiian Holdings Inc. (HA) is 145.05% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -28.11% from the last report on Jan 28, 2021 to stand at a total of 13.4 million short shares sold with a short interest ratio of 0.75.
+The company’s main competitors (and peers) include Alaska Air Group Inc. (ALK) that is trading 125.98% up over the past 12 months and Southwest Airlines Co.
+(LUV) that is 67.56% higher over the same period.
+Hawaiian Holdings Inc. (HA) is 137.85% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 15.54% from the last report on Feb 11, 2021 to stand at a total of 9.78 million short shares sold with a short interest ratio of 0.77.